By Paul D. Miller | Amazon.com | 304 pages

 In the following chapter, he argues against Christian nationalism where he says the ideals of the movement are historically unAmerican and create division rather than unity

 “At no point has America’s culture been defined by its concern to ‘preserve’ anything, but rather to constantly reinvent everything,” Miller writes.
 “Because nationalism is arbitrary and relies on coercion and exclusion to fabricate a national identity, it fosters division, not cohesion; fragmentation, not unity.
 Nationalism undermines its own goals.”

 Miller, perhaps, makes the strongest argument against Christian nationalism from a theological point of view.
-He takes common Biblical passages such as 2 Chronicles 7:14 and Psalm 33:12 that are used to justify nationalism and clearly points out that the verses are talking about Israel and the church–not the United States.
+He takes Biblical passages, such as 2 Chronicles 7:14 and Psalm 33:12 that are routinely used to justify nationalism, and clearly points out that the verses are talking about Israel and the church–not the United States.

 “America is not Israel: the church is.
 Americans are not God’s chosen people; those who trust in Jesus from every tribe, tongue, people, and nation are.
 The divine mission of God’s chosen people is not to spread political liberty, national sovereignty, or capitalism; it is to spread the gospel of Jesus Christ,” Miller writes.
 “America is not a ‘Christian nation,’ except in the descriptive sense that most Americans have always been professing Christians and Christianity has shaped much of our culture and history.
 The church is the one and only true Christian nation.”

 One of the major problems with Christian nationalism, and why it seduces so many Christians is that it is an ideology that functions similarly to a religion.